ruslanmv/How-to-Finetuning-Large-Language-Models/3_Evaluation/README.md

 - ROUGE-1 (Unigrams): This focuses on how many single words match between the predicted and ground truth answer.
 - ROUGE-2 (Bigrams): This focuses on how many 2-word sequences match between the predicted and ground truth answer.
 - Higher ROUGE scores indicate better agreement in terms of n-grams between the predicted answer and the ground truth answer.

+**Cosine similarity** is a metric used to measure the similarity between two vectors in a multi-dimensional space.
+In the context of text comparison, it can be particularly useful for tasks such as document retrieval, information retrieval, and recommendation systems.
+The concept behind cosine similarity is to represent text documents as numerical vectors, where each dimension corresponds to a unique word, and the value along that dimension represents the frequency or importance of the word in the document.
+By calculating the cosine similarity between these vectors, we can determine how similar or related two pieces of text are to each other.

 **Evaluation Strategies:**